turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 yarn test:unit:as
 ```

-We will be adding more features one by one to the basic NFT contract from NEP-4 and create unit test for every function that we create.
+We will be adding more features one by one to our basic NFT contract and run unit tests for every function that we create.

 ### Data Types & Storage

 We need to create a new `PersistentUnorderedMap` that stores the price for all the tokens listed by their owner.
-We use `u128` as the data types for `Price` because NEAR coin is also in `u128`.
-We use `PersistentUnorderedMap` because we want to create a `key-value` storage that can also be retrieved as a list.
+We use `u128` as the data types for `Price` because the NEAR token is also in `u128`.
+We use `PersistentUnorderedMap` as we want to create a `key-value` storage that can also be retrieved as a list.

 First, let's import `u128` and `PersistentUnorderedMap` from the `near-sdk-as`.
 Update the following line at the top of `main.ts`: